true-git/ida803f20/README.md

 After adding the Library "mysql-connector-java-8.0.19.jar", when making a pull request, a warning can come up.
 There are 3 options: revert, someting, cancel.
 Choose revert.
 Then add the library agian to your project.
 After this, go to the files section in the project, and locate the file "gitignore".
 In this file add: "mysql-connector-java-8.0.19.jar" below ".nb-gradle/"
 Now netbeans should ignore this file when using Git.

+Cant find the javafx library:
+Add the library to your project.
+The library to be added is javafx13.